-Item Description Subnet ID Width The maximum Subnet ID Width depends on your Site.
-Prefix - it is the remainder to 64 bits.
-SSID The unique identifier of WiFi network.
-Broadcast SSID Method of broadcasting the unique identifier of SSID network in beacon frame and type of response to a request for sending the beacon frame.
-Enabled - SSID is broadcasted in beacon frame Zero length - Beacon frame does not include SSID.
+Item Description Broadcast SSID Method of broadcasting the unique identifier of SSID network in beacon frame and type of response to a request for sending the beacon frame.
+Enabled - SSID is broadcasted in beacon frame • Zero length - Beacon frame does not include SSID.
 Requests for sending beacon frame are ignored.
 Clear - All SSID characters in beacon frames are replaced by 0.
 Original length is kept.
 Requests for sending beacon frames are ignored.
-SSID Isolation When enabled, by choosing a zone, a WiFi client connected to this Access Point is not able to communicate with another WiFi client connected to another Access Point, having another zone selected.
-This client still can communicate with a client connected to the same Access Point, unless the Client Isolation is not enabled.
 Client Isolation If checked, the access point will isolate every connected client so they do not see each other (they are in different networks, they cannot PING between each other).
 If unchecked, the access point behavior is like a switch, but wireless - the clients are in the same LAN and can see each other.
-WMM Basic QoS for WiFi networks is enabled by checking this item.
-This version doesn't guarantee network throughput.
-It is suitable for simple applications that require QoS.
-Country Code This option is not available for NAM routers - the "US" country code is set by default on these versions of router.
-Code of the country where the router is installed.
+Country Code Code of the country where the router is installed.
 This code must be entered in ISO 3166-1 alpha-2 format.
 If a country code isn't specified and the router has not implemented a system to determine this code, it will use "US" as the default country code .
 If no country code is specified or if the wrong country code is entered, the router may violate country-specific regulations for the use of WiFi frequency bands.
 Follow STA radio settings When enabled and the STA is connected to a foreign AP, the AP's radio settings will be reconfigured based on the settings of the foreign AP that the STA is currently connected to.
-HW Mode HW mode of WiFi standard that will be supported by WiFi access point.
-IEEE 802.11b (2.4 GHz) IEEE 802.11b+g (2.4 GHz) IEEE 802.11b+g+n (2.4 GHz) IEEE 802.11a (5 GHz) IEEE 802.11a+n (5 GHz) IEEE 802.11ac (5 GHz)
+HW Mode HW mode of WiFi standard that will be supported by WiFi access point. • IEEE 802.11b (2.4 GHz) • IEEE 802.11b+g (2.4 GHz) • IEEE 802.11b+g+n (2.4 GHz) Channel The channel, where the WiFi AP is transmitting.
+Supported 2.4 GHz channels: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13.
+Bandwidth The option for HW mode 802.11n which allows to choose the bandwidth.
+If the 40 MHz channel is occupied, for 802.11bgn mode, the 20 MHz channel is used instead.

-Itom Deceription Item Channel The channel on which the WiFi AP is transmitting.
-The available channels are based on the selected Country Code .
-You can choose auto to let the system select the channel automatically.
-To see channels available for a different country code, change the country code, click Apply , and the channel list will be updated.
-On NAM routers only channels 1 to 11 are supported!
-Bandwidth Allows you to choose the transfer bandwidth.
-Note that it may be disabled for some hardware modes, and a lower bandwidth may be used if some is occupied.
 Short GI The option for HW mode 802.11n which allows to enable the short guard interval (GI) of 400 ns instead of 800 ns.
+WMM Basic QoS for WiFi networks is enabled by checking this item.
+This version doesn't guarantee network throughput.
+It is suitable for simple applications that require QoS.

-Authentication Access control and authorization of users in the WiFi network.
+Item Description Authentication Access control and authorization of users in the WiFi network.
 Open - Authentication is not required (free access point).
 Shared - Basic authentication using WEP key.
-WPA-PSK - Authentication using higher authentication methods PSK-PSK.
-WPA2-PSK - WPA2-PSK using newer AES encryption.
-WPA3-PSK - WPA3-PSK using newer AES encryption.
+WPA-PSK - Authentication using higher authentication methods PSK-PSK. • WPA2-PSK - WPA2-PSK using newer AES encryption. • WPA3-PSK - WPA3-PSK using newer AES encryption.
 WPA-Enterprise - RADIUS authentication done by external server via username and password.
 WPA2-Enterprise - RADIUS authentication with better encryption.
 WPA3-Enterprise - RADIUS authentication with better encryption.
 802.1X - RADIUS authentication with port-based Network Access Control (PNAC) using encapsulation of the Extensible Authentication Protocol (EAP) over LAN - EAPOL.
-Encryption WEP Key Type Type of data encryption in the WiFi network: None - No data encryption.
-WEP - Encryption using static WEP keys.
-This encryption method can be used for Shared authentication.
-However, it is not secure and may be unavailable for some models.
-TKIP - Dynamic encryption key management that can be used for WPA-PSK and WPA2-PSK authentication.
+Encryption Type of data encryption in the WiFi network: None - No data encryption. • WEP - Encryption using static WEP keys.
+This encryption can be used for Shared authentication. • TKIP - Dynamic encryption key management that can be used for WPA-PSK and WPA2-PSK authentication.
 AES - Improved encryption used for WPA2-PSK authentication.
-Type of WEP key for WEP encryption: ASCII - WEP key in ASCII format.
+WEP Key Type Type of WEP key for WEP encryption: ASCII - WEP key in ASCII format.
 HEX - WEP key in hexadecimal format.
-WEP Default Key This specifies the default WEP key.
+WEP Default Key This specifies the default WEP key. • • • • • • • • • • • • • • • • • • • •